ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Ripon College undergrads use financial aid to to cover the cost of tuition.
-In 2022, 693 of the 821 undergrads enrolled received financial aid.
-Ripon College meets 88.64% of the demonstrated financial need for undergraduates.
+The majority of Ripon College undergrads use financial aid to finance their education.
+In 2023, 597 of the 782 undergrads enrolled received financial aid.
+Ripon College meets 88.36% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.